Zeroes of quaternionic modular forms and central $L$-values: Local involutions and trivial zeroes

-For a (not necessarily simple) path in $\Sigma^\eps$, define its parity to be the product of signs of its edges.
-By a cycle we will simply mean a closed path, i.e., we allow for loops as well as repeated vertices and edges.
-We call a component $X_j$ $\eps$-admissible if there are no cycles of parity $-1$ in $\Sigma^\eps$ occurring in $X_j$.
+For a (not necessarily simple) path in $\Sigma^\eps$, define its parity to be the product of the signs of its edges.
+By a cycle we will simply mean a closed path, (allowing for loops as well as repeated vertices and edges).
+We call a component $X_j$ $\eps$-admissible if there are no cycles of parity $-1$ in $\Sigma^\eps$ that are supported on $X_j$.

 Consider any $\phi \in M^\eps(\calO)$.
 If $x, x' \in X_j$, then by definition there is a sequence $p_1, \dots, p_m$ of (not necessarily distinct) primes dividing $N$ such that $(\sigma_{p_m} \circ \dots \circ \sigma_{p_1})(x) = x'$.
 Consequently, the values of $\phi$ on all ideal classes in a given $X_j$ are determined by the value on a single $x \in X_j$, and in fact $\phi(x') = \pm \phi(x)$ for $x, x' \in X_j$.
 Here the sign must be the parity of the path in $\Sigma^\eps$ given by $x, \sigma_{p_1}(x), \dots, (\sigma_{p_m} \circ \dots \circ \sigma_{p_1})(x)$.
 In particular, when $x'=x$ this path is a cycle, and if it has parity $-1$, then we must have $\phi(x) = 0$.
-We call such a zero of $\phi$ a trivial zero, i.e., we say $\phi(x)$ is a trivial zero if $\phi \in M^\eps(\calO)$ and the orbit of $x$ is not $\eps$-admissible.
+We call such a zero of $\phi$ a trivial zero, i.e., we say $\phi(x)$ is a trivial zero if $\phi \in M^\eps(\calO)$ and the $\mathrm{Pic}(\calO)$-orbit of $x$ is not $\eps$-admissible.
 Since this notion of a trivial zero only depends on $\eps$ and the orbit $X$ rather than on $\phi$ and $x$, we sometimes simply say that $x$ or $X$ is a trivial zero for $\eps$.